AlessioGFerraioli/synthetic-aml-great/README.md

 Generation of synthetic data is done with a slightly modified version of [@kathrinse/be-great](https://github.com/kathrinse/be_great/tree/main).

-This is a working repository that collects my work for the thesis.
+This is a working repository with the purpose of collecting my work for the thesis and sharing it with members of the team.

 # Installation